derrickholleman/thinkful-stuff/Project-_Local_Library-_Qualified_Assignment-Derrick_Holleman-Solution/docs/function-instructions.md

 The `partitionBooksByBorrowedStatus()` function in `public/src/books.js` has a single parameter:

-- An array of books.
+- An array of book objects.

 It returns an array with two arrays inside of it.
 All of the inputted books are present in either the first or second array.

-The first array contains books _that have been loaned out, and are not yet returned_ while the second array contains books _that have been returned._ You can check for the return status by looking at the first transaction in the `borrows` array.
+The first array contains book objects that represent the books _that are currently checked out_, while the second array contains book objects that represent the books _that have been returned._ You can check for the return status by looking at the first transaction object in the `borrows` array.

 **Example:**